talkpython/100daysofcode-with-python-course/days/01-03-datetimes/README.md

 Edit: We decided to simplify Bite 7 slightly after some feedback we received from students.
 We've now removed the requirement to read in the file which should keep the Bite focused on the theme.

-Additionally, we've added another Bite that should be more appropriate for beginners.
-Unlock it here: [https://codechalleng.es/bites/promo/datetimes_starter](https://codechalleng.es/bites/promo/datetimes_starter)
+Additionally, we've added another TWO free Bites that should be more appropriate for beginners.
+Unlock them here: [https://codechalleng.es/bites/promo/datetimes_starter](https://codechalleng.es/bites/promo/datetimes_starter) and [https://codechalleng.es/bites/promo/more-datetimes](https://codechalleng.es/bites/promo/more-datetimes).

 ## Day N+2: Your Turn!